 Class A and Class B members currently contribute at the rate of 4% of earnable compensation, and contributions are not required upon attaining age 60 and completing 35 years of service.
 Class C members (except participants of Detention Services and Department of Education) began making contributions at 1.0% of compensation starting July 1, 2013 increasing 1.0% each year until they reach 5.0% of compensation.
+As of June 30, 2017, Plan C members are one year behind on the contribution increase schedule.
 Class D members make contributions at 5.0% of pay from date of participation.
 Interest is credited on contributions at a rate of 5.25% per annum for Class A and B members and 3.00% for Class C and Class D members.